GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

 ```

 The following table presents model performance metrics of the three
 tested methods when collinear variables are retrieved.
-For Multiple
+For multiple
-Linear Regression and ANN performance metrics were the best when mean
+linear regression and ANN, performance metrics were the best when mean
-thickness and log10 of platform depth are retrieved, and presented the
+thickness and log10 of platform depth were retrieved, and these models
-lowest performance values when average thickness and log10 of platform
+presented the lowest performance values when average thickness and log10
-depth were kept has predictive variables.
-In the case of Random Forest
+of platform depth were kept as predictive variables.
+In the case of
-Regression, performance values were lowest when mean thickness and log10
+random forest regression, performance values were lowest when mean
-of platform surface were excluded as predictive variables.
-However,
+thickness and log10 of platform surface were excluded as predictive
-these values are similar to the ones obtained when log10 of maximum
+variables.
+However, these values are similar to the ones obtained when
-thickness and log10 of platform surface are excluded when training the
+log10 of maximum thickness and log10 of platform surface were excluded
-Random Forest Regression.
+when training the random forest regression.

 ``` r
 data.frame(